 $> cpanm --pureperl --installdeps -L extlib --notest .

-This command should fail (2013-08-11) with an error regarding Params::Validate.
-Just runs this last command:
+This command could fails (2013-08-11) with an error regarding Params::Validate.
+Then just run this last command:

 $> cpanm --installdeps -L extlib --notest .